 There are many types of meditation.
 Three basic categories are:

 Moving meditation.
-This can include walking meditations, mantras and affirmations, or deliberate meditative focus on a daily activity, like doing the dishes or walking the dog.
+This can include walking meditations, mantras, and affirmations.
+Or deliberate meditative focus on daily activity.
+Like doing the dishes or walking the dog.

 Meditation is a basic building block for spirituality.
 Practicing will help you gain focus, calm, and clarity in your life.
-Meditation is flexible, and can easily be integrated into your daily life.
-If you want to find more in-depth information, a variety of resources are available to help you dive deeper.
-Classes, books, CDs, websites, workshops, and retreats are available for many forms of meditation, both traditional and contemporary.
+Meditation is flexible and can integrate into your daily life.
+If you want to find more in-depth information.
+A variety of resources are available to help you dive deeper.
+Classes, books, CDs, websites, workshops, and retreats are available.
+And for many forms of meditation, both traditional and contemporary.